 Annually before the end of the spring semester, the Program Chair appoints the Chair of the Qualifying Examination Committee.
-After all first-year students have each been assigned one paper to defend on their qualifying exams, the Program Chair will appoint the members of the Qualifying Examination Committee, which forms the pool from which qualifying exam panels are assembled, to administer the qualifying exam to each of the students.
+After all first-year students have each been assigned one paper to defend on their qualifying exams, the Program Chair will appoint the members of the Qualifying Examination Committee, which forms the pool from which qualifying exam panels are assembled, to administer the qualifying exam to the students.

 The number of committee members will vary depending on the number of students taking the qualifying exam and the exact papers that the students have been assigned to defend for the qualifying exam.
-The Program Chair will generally appoint to the Qualifying Examination Committee those faculty members whose challenge problems have been assigned to students to defend.
+The Program Chair will appoint to the Qualifying Examination Committee all faculty members whose challenge problems have been assigned to students to defend, and additional faculty members to serve as the chair of one or more of the qualifying exam panels.

-Two members of the standing Qualifying Examination Committee plus the student's dissertation advisor are appointed to serve on each student's qualifying exam panel to administer the oral qualifying exam.
-Students may take the qualifying exam during the summer session or in the Fall semester of Year 2, but the exam must be taken before the end of the third semester in the Program (i.e., the second Fall Semester for those who enroll in the Fall 2021 semester and the second Spring semester for those who enroll in the Spring 2022 semester).
+Each student's qualifying exam panel consists of three Plant Biology faculty members: a chair, the faculty member whose challenge program is assigned to the student to defend, and the student's dissertation advisor.
+If a student has a co-advisor, only the advisor serves on the student's qualifying exam panel.
+Students may take the qualifying exam during the summer session, and must pass the exam by the end of the third semester in the Program (i.e., the second Fall Semester for those who enroll in the Fall 2022 semester, and the second Spring semester for those who enroll in the Spring 2023 semester).